sachleen/RPI-433-Switch/README.md

 The codes on line 388 of fauxmo.py will need to be changed depending on the output of RFSniffer.

-Finally, execute either fauxmo or the run script.
+Finally, execute either fauxmo or the run script to start it in debug mode.

     sh run.sh

+Now, ask Alexa to `Find Connected Devices` and check the Alexa App to see that they're there.

+Once everything is working, add this line to `/etc/rc.local` for startup at boot

+    sudo python /home/pi/Desktop/RPI-433-Switch/fauxmo.py &

 [Etekcity Wireless Remote Control Electrical Outlet Switch](https://www.amazon.com/gp/product/B00DQELHBS)